HOW-TO: Flying safe and arriving well in times of COVID-19

 Stay up-to-date with travel advice

-If traveling internationally, make sure to check Singapore's Immigration & Checkpoints Authority (ICA) website for the latest information and advice.
+If traveling internationally, make sure to check Hong Kong's Department of Health website or Hong Kong's Information Services Department (ISD) website for the latest information and advice.
 FCM customers can also visit our Traveller Hub or use FCM Secure - our online global security tracking and reporting tool - to keep track of health advisories issued by WorldAware and to locate travellers.

 Travellers who bought travel insurance before COVID-19 became a ‘known event’ may be covered for medical expenses and cancellations.
 Most travel insurance companies tend to exclude cover for pandemics and epidemics, if you read the fine print.
 Insurance policies vary greatly, so it’s best to contact the insurance company directly or inquire via your travel manager.